 Nutrition is not a ‘ ‘one-size-fits-all’ solution.
 To ensure you get the desired outcome on a ketogenic diet, it is critical to understand the difference between:

 - a ketogenic diet designed for optimal health, weight loss, and diabetes reversal to achieve endogenous ketosis when fat is released from your body stores to be used for energy, and

-- a therapeutic ketogenic diet designed for the management of epilepsy, Parkinson’s, dementia, and Alzheimer’s disease where ketone levels are derived from dietary fat or exogenous ketone supplements.
+- a therapeutic ketogenic diet is designed to manage epilepsy, Parkinson’s, dementia, and Alzheimer’s disease, where ketone levels are derived from dietary fat or exogenous ketone supplements.

 Simply ‘going keto’ by adding more fat or chasing higher ketones may not get you closer to your goal of improved metabolic health.
 In fact, it could lead you further away from your goal if you don’t tailor your nutritional approach to your current context and intentions.

 In January 2015, I started sharing my observations on OptimisingNutrition.com and was overwhelmed by the responses.
 In addition to writing articles, I spent a lot of time analysing people’s food logs to create recommendations that helped them move towards more optimal nutrition.